Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: TB-DAG Postprocessing Techniques

 In practice, the construction of \Cref{al:team-dag} is suboptimal in several ways.
-These do not affect the theoretical statements as the primary focus of those is isolating the dependency on our parameters of interest, but they can significantly affect the practical performance, so we apply them in the experiments. \begin{enumerate} \item If two terminal nodes $z, z'$ correspond to the same team sequence, we remove one of them (say, $z'$) from our DAG because it is redundant, and alias $x[\{z'\}]$ to $x[\{z\}]$.
-If this removal causes a section of the DAG to no longer contain any terminal children, we remove that section as well. \item If a decision node has only one parent and one child, we remove it. \end{enumerate} In particular, if the team has perfect recall, the above two optimizations are sufficent for the team belief DAG to coincide with the sequence form.
+These do not affect the theoretical statements as the primary focus of those is isolating the dependency on our parameters of interest, but they can significantly affect the practical performance, so we apply them in the experiments. \begin{enumerate} \item If two terminal nodes $z, z'$ correspond to the same team sequence, we remove one of them (say, $z'$) from our DAG because it is redundant, and alias $\vx[\{z'\}]$ to $\vx[\{z\}]$.
+If this removal causes a section of the DAG to no longer contain any terminal children, we remove that section as well. \item If an active node has at most one parent and at most one child, we remove it and its child, and connect its parent directly to its grandchildren. \end{enumerate} In particular, if the team has perfect recall, the above two optimizations are sufficient for the team belief DAG to coincide with the sequence form.